Child Care: Child Care Guide

 - Changing shifts and staff turnover may affect relationships between the child and primary caregiver.

 - There may be communication gaps due to multiple caregivers.

 HOME-BASED CHILD CARE

-Licensed Family/Group Home Child Care: A family child care provider cares for up to 6 unrelated children in his or her home.
+Licensed Family/Group Home Child Care: A family child care provider cares for up to 6 unrelated children in her home.
 A group provider has up to 12 children and must have an assistant if there are more than 6 children or more than 2 infants and/or 4 toddlers.

 NAFCC for Parents -- What is Family Child Care?